TomographicImaging/CIL/.github/pull_request_template.md

 - [ ] Request review from all relevant developers
 - [ ] Change pull request label to 'Waiting for review'

-## Contribution Notes

-Please read and adhere to the [developer guide](https://tomographicimaging.github.io/CIL/nightly/developer_guide/) and local patterns and conventions.

-- [ ] The content of this Pull Request (the Contribution) is intentionally submitted for inclusion in CIL (the Work) under the terms and conditions of the [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0) License
-- [ ] I confirm that the contribution does not violate any intellectual property rights of third parties

 --->